LifeLock vs. Allstate Identity Protection 2026

 • Only works with TransUnion, not Experian or Equifax, on the Essentials and Premier plans

-When comparing Norton LifeLock and Allstate Identity Protection, we found that Allstate was the better option, especially for large households, since its family plans can cover up to 10 people.
+When comparing LifeLock and Allstate Identity Protection, we found that LifeLock was the better option, especially for extensive identity monitoring and restoration services.

 Let’s compare LifeLock and Allstate Identity Protection to see which solution may be the best for you and your family.